Instructions for wordSearch

 ]

-As noted above, your program is not expected to find the words "wellesley", "computer", or "cs111".
-In this puzzle.
+As noted above, your program is not expected to find the word `"cs111" in this puzzle.

 The starter code includes a function wordPuzzle.generatePuzzle that generates random word search puzzles from a list of words to hide in the puzzle.
 To find out more, see the section on Word Puzzle Generation at the end of these instructions.